 These extra costs are likely to be relevant when trade is interregional and not international due to the enormous savings that exist when the scale of operations is large.
 Therefore, in this paper we focus on interregional trade.
-The empirical strategy used to estimate the "island effect" proceeds in two steps.
-First an augmented gravity model that includes all types of trade costs incurred by island regions within their country is estimated for mainland and island regions; then a Blinder-Oaxaca decomposition is applied to the gravity estimation results in order to disentangle the distance and border effects for those regions, net of all other factors controlled for in the gravity estimations.
+The empirical strategy used to estimate the "island effect" is carried out in two steps.
+First an augmented gravity model that includes all types of trade costs incurred by island regions within their country is estimated for mainland and island regions; then a Blinder-Oaxaca decomposition is applied to the gravity estimation results in order to disentangle the distance and border effects for those regions, net of all other factors considered in the gravity estimations.

-On the one hand, the gravity model has been for a long time the most widely used empirical model of International Economics research.9 The most basic formulation of the gravity model consists of explaining bilateral flows as a direct function of the two partners' economic size (measured in terms of GDP, GDP per capita and/or population) and as an inverse function of the distance between them (Anderson, 2011).
-In the current paper we propose an extension of the approach taken in Spies and Marques (2009) to incorporate a simplified version of the trade cost function of Novy (2013) and Feenstra and Romalis (2014), who consider two types of trade costs in the context of international trade: the usual "iceberg" variable cost, which depends on distance, and a specific trade cost, which exists only for some trade partners (in our case, islands).
-Thus we distinguish the effect of distance (the typical gravity model iceberg island-specific cost does not exist between, for example, Barcelona (Catalonia) and Vigo (Galicia) because transport can be carried out by road in a timely manner, despite the distance.
+On the one hand, the gravity model has, for a long time, been the most widely used empirical model of International Economics research.
+The most basic formulation of the gravity model consists of explaining bilateral flows as a direct function of the two partners' economic size (measured in terms of GDP, GDP per capita and/or population) and as an inverse function of the distance between them (Anderson, 2011).
+In the current paper we propose an extension of the approach taken in Spies and Marques (2009) to incorporate a simplified version of the trade cost function of Novy (2013) and Feenstra and Romalis (2014), who consider two types of trade costs in the context of international trade: the usual "iceberg"

+7 Some other extra costs arise because the maritime transport mode is slower, and the time loss is sometimes unexpected when the route has to be cancelled due to adverse sea conditions.
+This time delay may be much more costly for a firm than just the other costs to be paid, but it is hard to place a monetary value on it.
+This type of island-specific cost does not exist between, for example, Barcelona (Catalonia) and Vigo (Galicia) because transport can be carried out by road in a timely manner, despite the distance.

-8 In long distance trade containerized transport is intensively used and the scale of operation allows benefiting from more efficient newer generations of cargo-ships.
+8 Long distance trade containerized transport is intensively used, and the scale of operations allows for benefiting from more efficient newer generations of cargo-ships.
 Moreover, the large scale of operations leads to a higher number of lines connecting ports and, thus, increasing the competitive pressure in the transport market and, as a result, lowering the cost of transport services.